Skip to main content

 Set up your API key

-pflow uses an LLM for intelligent discovery - finding the right workflows and nodes without your agent needing to load everything into context.
-These features currently require an Anthropic API key.
+pflow uses an LLM for discovery — finding the right workflows and nodes without your agent needing to load everything into context.
+You can use any provider supported by Simon Willison’s llm.

-pflow uses Simon Willison’s llm under the hood.
-If you already have llm installed and configured with Anthropic, pflow will use that key automatically.
+If you already have llm installed and configured (llm keys set openai), pflow will use those keys automatically.

-This is pflow’s own API key, separate from whatever LLM your agent uses:
+This is pflow’s LLM configuration, separate from whatever LLM your agent uses:

 • Discovery commands - pflow registry discover and pflow workflow discover use LLM to find relevant nodes and workflows